What is acupuncture?

 Most people are pleasantly surprised (or should that say relieved?) that acupuncture generally doesn’t hurt.
 Remember, my aim is to make you feel better and take your pain away, not to hurt you!
-My needle technique is gentle and we use very fine, high quality, single use sterile disposable needles.
+My needle technique is gentle and only very fine, high quality, single use, sterile, disposable needles are used.
 Did you know an acupuncture needle is only about 1 ½ times the size of an average head hair?
 After insertion, a sensation may be felt that is perceived as a slight heaviness, tingling or warmth or you may even nothing at all.
 It shouldn’t feel sharp or uncomfortable, and if it does, please inform me so I can adjust the needles to your comfort levels.
 Acupuncture should be a relaxing, enjoyable experience.

 How will I feel after treatment?

 After an acupuncture session, most people feel relaxed or even a bit sleepy.
-This is an added bonus in my book and a perfect antidote to our modern, stressful lives.
+An added bonus and a perfect antidote to our modern, stressful lives.
 Please take this into consideration if you are driving home and especially when booking your first appointment so you can make time to go home and relax after treatment.
-If you are very stressed, you may even feel a little emotional as pent up emotions are released.
+If you are very stressed, you may even feel a little emotional, as pent up emotions are released.
 These are all possible side effects of acupuncture and signs that acupuncture is doing its job of balancing the meridians.

 If you have a tendency to dizziness from low blood sugar or low blood pressure, eating a light snack before treatment can help prevent you feeling light headed after treatment.
 Please also ensure you get up slowly from the table.